Skip to main content

 Can I see MRR in WHMCS without a module?

 Not directly.
-WHMCS shows invoice totals and payment history, but doesn't calculate normalized MRR.
-You'd need to export data and calculate it manually.
+WHMCS shows invoice totals and payment history, but it doesn't calculate normalized MRR.
+You'd have to export the data and work it out by hand.

 How often should I check MRR?

-Weekly is ideal.
-Monthly at minimum.
-The more often you check, the faster you'll spot problems.
+Weekly is ideal, monthly at the very least.
+The more often you look, the sooner you catch problems.

 What's the difference between MRR and revenue?